Brooklyn Parents For Peace And The Compass For Change

 The first is Brooklyn Parents For Peace.

-Brooklyn Parents for Peace is a network of Brooklyn residents — parents, neighbors, and educators — alarmed by the growing militarism of our society and its effect on our lives and our children's f
+Brooklyn Parents for Peace is a network of Brooklyn residents — parents, neighbors, and educators — alarmed by the growing militarism of our society and its effect on our lives and our children's future.

-elves and our community about issues of war and peace and to enable ourselves to respond effectively.
+We seek to inform ourselves and our community about issues of war and peace and to enable ourselves to respond effectively.

 We hope to give our children a role model of active response to problems which easily lead to hopelessness, cynicism, and despair.